 This goes with number 11.
 When we do the life audit we are evaluating what is working to help us achieve our goals and dreams.
 We remove the things that are not working.
 I have noticed since I have changed my way of thinking.
 I have had a lot more opportunities presenting themselves in our life.

 14. Putting positivity into the universe brings great things to your life.

 Again changing the way I thought about things and the negativity I was putting into the world.
-That mindset made things hard for Mike and I. Once we made the choice to say yes more.
+That mindset made things hard for Mike and me.
+Once we made the choice to say yes more.
 We knew everything will work out in the end.
 It changed things in our life.
-Mike got a job where he makes enough money to support him and I. Enough for me to quit my job.
+Mike got a job where he makes enough money to support him and me.
+Enough for me to quit my job.
 We have the ability to do more things in our life that make us happy and it hits me hard when looking back.

 15. Show gratitude out loud for the things you appreciate.

-This shouldn’t only happen around thanksgiving.
+This shouldn’t only happen around Thanksgiving.
 Gratitude for all things in your life be it good or bad should be expressed out loud.
-Thank the universe, your neighbor, your boss, anyone who has affected your life.
+Thank the universe, your neighbor, your boss, and anyone who has affected your life.
 Even if it was a bad experience, appreciate the lesson you learned from it.

 16. It’s okay to cry at sappy stuff.

 When I was younger it took a lot to make me cry about things.
-When people passed away or when a baby was born and people getting married.
+When people passed away or when a baby was born and people got married.
 Certain events didn’t affect me.
 I have noticed that the older I get the more I cry about things.
 I cry from too much joy and happiness or something sad and heartbreaking.
 It is OK to cry to show compassion.

 17. The perfect time to start something doesn’t exist.

 This will never exist.
 It took me a long time to realize this.
 Our Redonkulous Life is a product of not waiting for the perfect time.
 Something will always be in the way.
 Life happens you just make a decision and work it out after.
 If you wait for the perfect time to do something it will never happen.